Pay your Council Tax

 Payments are due on the first day of each month for people who have not arranged to pay by direct debit.

-Direct debit is the easiest way to pay your council tax.
-You just pick a payment date that suits you (1st, 14th, 21st or 28th of the month) and your payment is automatically debited from your account each month.
+Direct Debit is the easiest way to pay your Council Tax.
+Pick a payment date that suits you (1, 14, 21 or 28 of the month) and your payment is automatically debited from your account each month.

 You can pay your council tax using your debit or credit card by calling 020 8356 5050.